valkey-io/valkey-perf-benchmark/README.md

 ### Commit Tracking

 The system uses PostgreSQL to track benchmarking progress.
-Commits are stored in the `benchmark_commits` table with their status and configuration.
+Commits are stored in the `benchmark_commits` table with their status, configuration, and architecture.

-#### Status Flow

-Commits progress through the following statuses during the benchmarking workflow:

-1. **`in_progress`** - Marked by the workflow when commits are selected for benchmarking
-2. **`complete`** - Marked by the workflow after metrics are successfully pushed to PostgreSQL

 #### Status Descriptions